passbolt/passbolt-ldap-certificate-bundler/README.md

   - The script uses `openssl s_client` to establish an SSL/TLS connection and retrieve the certificate chain
   - No OpenSSL configuration or certificates are required as the script handles the connection and certificate parsing
 - Python 3.6+ (only required for creating the virtual environment)
+- pip (Python package installer)
+  - Usually comes with Python 3.6+, but may need to be installed separately on some systems
+  - Required for installing Python dependencies
+  - In Docker environments, pip will be automatically installed using Python's built-in ensurepip module

 ### Python Package Requirements
 - cryptography package (installed automatically in the virtual environment)